kliem/PyKPartiteKClique/README.md

   than vertices in smaller parts, then `kpkc` is the best choice to obtain all k-cliques.

-Note that our implementation of `FindClique` appears to be a bit faster in finding all k-cliques than the original implementations (which are not published) in
+Note that our implementation of `FindClique` appears to be faster in finding all k-cliques than the original implementations (which are not published) in